Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

 The income potential of households is measured using the real equivalised earned income of the three years (12 quarters) prior to the calendar quarter of the current PASS household interview.\footnote{Income is measured in 2020 prices and equivalised using the new OECD scale.} Table~\ref{tab:covariate_means} indicates that the mean earned income of non-take-up households is four to five times higher than the earned income of take-up households in the three years prior to the current entitlement.

-Figure \ref{fig:est_M2} shows that the probability of claiming UB~II at the time of the current interview decreases significantly with previously earned income, although the magnitude of the effect is small: a permanent increase in equivalised earned income by 1,000 euros per month reduces the take-up probability by roughly 10~percent in the long run.\footnote{The sum of the three lagged income coefficients is $-0.096$, see Table~\ref{tab:TUests_w0_e0_excl11001}.} The reduction is driven primarily by income earned in the year immediately preceding the current interview.
-Hence, the results provide little evidence that households consider their long-run earning potential when deciding whether to claim UB~II.
-Rather, they suggest that income in the immediate past influences current claiming through the availability of financial reserves, which allow households to postpone the decision to apply for the benefit.
+Figure \ref{fig:est_M2} shows that the probability of claiming UB~II at the time of the current interview is significantly lower for households with higher previously earned income, although the magnitude of the association is small: a permanent increase in equivalised earned income by 1,000 euros per month is associated with a roughly 10-percentage-point lower take-up probability in the long run.\footnote{The sum of the three lagged income marginal effects is $-0.096$; see Table~\ref{tab:TUests_w0_e0_excl11001}.} This long-run association is accounted for primarily by income earned in the year immediately preceding the interview ($t-1$).
+The marginal effects of income two and three years earlier are small.
+Two readings are consistent with this pattern.
+On the one hand, the results provide little evidence that households weigh their longer-run earning potential when deciding whether to claim, and instead suggest that recent income is more closely associated with current claiming, consistent with a role for financial reserves that allow households to postpone an application.
+On the other hand, income in $t-1$ may simply be a good proxy for a household's income potential, with incomes in $t-2$ and $t-3$ adding little explanatory power once $t-1$ is accounted for.
+The data cannot sharply distinguish these interpretations.
+Both point to recent earned income, rather than the longer income history, as the relevant margin.